smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 14 - The Hungry Dark.md

 "So he built a prison."

 "He built a tomb.
-Daedalus designed it, and Minos took my chil - one year old, barely able to walk - and locked him in the dark."
+Daedalus designed it, and Minos took my child - one year old, barely able to walk - and locked him in the dark."
 Her voice cracked slightly.
 "Said it was mercy.
 Said it was for safety.
 For Crete."

 "But it was to hide his shame."